Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 | Case | Any ATX mesh-front mid-tower (Corsair 4000D Airflow, Fractal Pop Air) | ~$99 |

-Prices reflect current Amazon street pricing as of March 2026.
-GPU prices fluctuate — at $549 for baseline RTX 5070 models (MSI Ventus 2X OC), the build drops to ~$1,413.
-The PSU and case aren’t reviewed individually here: any reputable 850W 80+ Gold fully modular unit and any mesh-front ATX mid-tower handles the rest.
+Prices reflect current Amazon street pricing as of May 2026.
+Note: the Samsung 990 Pro 1TB has risen sharply due to the ongoing NAND shortage — it now costs $330 vs. under $100 in 2025.
+GPU model choice is the largest variable — baseline RTX 5070 models (PNY OC, MSI Ventus 2X OC) run $499–$524, dropping the total to ~$1,814–$1,839.
+The ASUS TUF OC reviewed here is the premium AIB pick at $749.
+The PSU and case aren’t reviewed individually: any reputable 850W 80+ Gold fully modular unit and any mesh-front ATX mid-tower handle the rest.

 Why These Parts

 The RTX 5070 is the right GPU at this budget.
-At $549-629, Blackwell’s entry point delivers rasterization performance in the RTX 4080 Super tier — a card that launched at $999 two years ago.
-DLSS 4’s Multi Frame Generation and NVIDIA Reflex integration push the effective frame rate ceiling further than raw rasterization suggests.
+Blackwell’s mid-flagship delivers rasterization performance in the RTX 4080 Super tier — a card that commanded $999 at launch in 2024.
+DLSS 4 Multi Frame Generation and NVIDIA Reflex push the effective frame rate ceiling well beyond raw rasterization numbers.
+At $499–$524 for baseline AIB models, the RTX 5070 represents the clearest value inflection point in gaming GPUs in several years.

-B650 Tomahawk at $179 instead of a B850 board.
-B850 boards add PCIe 5.0 bandwidth for the GPU slot and M.2 slots — neither of which produce measurable gaming performance differences with current hardware.
-PCIe 4.0 x16 delivers 32 GB/s of bandwidth, and the RTX 5070 rarely sustains more than 10-15 GB/s under gaming load.
-The Tomahawk’s three M.2 slots, 14+2+1 phase VRM, and WiFi 6E are more than sufficient for this platform through 2028.
+B650 Tomahawk at $199 instead of a B850 board.
+B850 boards add PCIe 5.0 bandwidth for the GPU slot and M.2 slots — neither produces measurable gaming performance differences with current hardware.
+PCIe 4.0 x16 delivers 32 GB/s, and the RTX 5070 rarely sustains more than 10-15 GB/s under gaming load.
+The Tomahawk’s three M.2 slots, 14+2+1 phase VRM, and WiFi 6E are sufficient for this platform through 2028.

 1TB Samsung 990 Pro for the primary drive.
-PCIe 4.0’s maximum throughput at 7,450 MB/s leaves no storage bottleneck for current workloads.
+PCIe 4.0’s 7,450 MB/s ceiling leaves no storage bottleneck for current workloads.
 The B650 Tomahawk has two additional M.2 slots for expansion when 1TB fills.

 Component Deep Dives